vincentfung13/vincentfung13.github.io/_pages/about.md

   - /about.html
 ---

+I am leading the Ecosystem and User Experience algorithm team at [TikTok](https://www.tiktok.com/) Business Integrity, where we build strong capabilities to detect risks and user experience issues on TikTok's monetization ecosystem.
+We strive for making TikTok safe and gain user trust, enabling sustainable business growth.

-I am a Research Scientist at [Gaussian Robotics](https://www.gaussianrobotics.com/) in Singapore.
-I am currently working on various topics on intelligent robotics, such as visual SLAM related deep learning algoirthms, multi-task learning and efficient deep learning model inference on edge-devices.
+Prior to TikTok, I was a Research Scientist at [Gaussian Robotics](https://www.gaussianrobotics.com/), where worked on various topics on intelligent robotics, such as visual SLAM related deep learning algoirthms, multi-task learning and efficient deep learning model inference on edge-devices.
+I also spent time at ViSenze and Tuputech, leading various computer vision projects.

 I obtained my bachelor's degree in Computing Science from [the University of Glasgow](https://gla.ac.uk) in 2016, after spending 3 wonderful years in Scotland, I also obtained a bachelor's degree in Eletronics Engineering from [Sun Yat-Sen University](https://www.sysu.edu.cn) in the same year.

-Prior to joining Gaussian Robotics, I was a research scientist at [ByteDance AI Lab](https://ailab.bytedance.com/), where I worked on 3D computer vision problems and large-scale product retrieval from video sequences.
-I also spent time at [ViSenze](https://www.visenze.com/) and [Tuputech](https://www.tuputech.com/home), leading various computer vision projects.

-Currently, I am interested in 2D / 3D computer vision problems, specifically for perception for autonomous robotics.
-My goal is to build algorithms that efficiently interact with our physical world.
+I have a broad interests in AI.
+Currently, I am working on building strong LLMs and MLLMs to empower the next generation moderation system via both pre-training and post-training.
+I am also interested in 3D computer vision problems and building systems/algorithms for autonomous robotics that efficiently interact with our physical world.

 # News